What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 What to wear on a long haul flight - Green Jacket

-The great thing about this particular jacket is that it could easily be worn as a longline jersey top, too; you simply need to zip it up.
+The great thing about this jacket is that it can easily be worn as a longline jersey top, too; zip it up.
 The jacket has long sleeves and a long line, too, with a round collar and a padded jersey fabric.
 The weave pattern is raised and embroidered, which helps it stay crease-free in your suitcase – or on the plane.

 Choose between khaki green, white, or black.
-The jacket also has two zipped pockets, one on either side, and the zip is heavy-duty, so this jacket will keep you warm and secure during your activities out and about.
+The jacket also has two zipped pockets, one on each side, and the zips are heavy-duty, so this jacket will keep you warm and secure during your activities out and about.

 Hoodies